 I had to wake up every two AM in three months for the training.
 I was taught together with an SEO from New York.
 We were taught step by step about the techniques involving a strategy the boss had formulated for a successful SEO campaign.
 I learned that the said training was actually worth $5,000 and I was lucky enough to be included for free.
 I really studied a lot because I wanted to apply as an intern to have a real feel of what goes on in the industry.

 I remembered bracing myself for this nerdy pursuit…

 Surprisingly enough, there was more to it than just the technical aspect.
 Before, I thought that an SEO campaign was just following a pattern and doing it many times over ´till I get the desired results.
-I know that search engines like Google, Yahoo and Bing do not only roll out major updates but also small ones, but I did not know the great debates between black hats, grey hats and white hats… and that I have to be very eloquent in explaining to my prospects what to choose: cheap and fast results plus risks or the expensive but sustainable.
+I know that search engines like Google, Yahoo and Bing do not only roll out major updates but also small ones, but I did not know the great debates between black hats, grey hats, and white hats… and that I have to be very eloquent in explaining to my prospects what to choose: cheap and fast results plus risks or expensive but sustainable.
 Surprisingly, most people approached me choosing the former because of a limited budget.
 I was struck with the kind of feeling when you want to help others, but you are hesitant to do so for obvious reasons.

-Another interesting thing about my training was that I was able to reflect about the difference between knowledge and wisdom.
+Another interesting thing about my training was that I was able to reflect on the difference between knowledge and wisdom.
 Every new blood like me may have looked at ourselves confidently and wanted to unleash our newfound knowledge immediately.
-However, without the wisdom from years of experience, costly failure is in the horizon.
+However, without the wisdom from years of experience, costly failure is on the horizon.
 I am happy that I have been taught well by my mentors and they are even willing to let me practice on my own.
 However, knowing how they rescue SEOs from the risks of ill-managed SEO campaigns, I could only wish for more training and possibly an internship.

 My next article on this series will be about how that wish came true.